minyk/Pathfinder-ACG-FAQ-KO/wor/wor-adventuredeck-4.md

 > Resolution: On the item Climber’s Gloves, add the following sentence to the end of the second power: ”You may not use this power more than once per check or step.”

 posted Nov 14, 2015 | back to top

+## `Holy Radiance`는 `Slashing` 특성이 있어야 하지 않나요(Should the sword Holy Radiance have the Slashing trait)?

+엡.

+> Yep.

+> Resolution: On the loot Holy Radiance, add the Slashing trait.

+posted Jan 13, 2016 | back to top